tkwant/react-stepper-wizard/README.md

 You can use an icon (font awesome icon)  or text

 To enable all steps, add verified: true to stepper Object

+## Contribution
+Contributors are welcome

+## To Do
+Stepper is only in horizontal view possible.
+Make stepper also avaiable for vertical view.